Why are hormonal drugs dangerous? What are progestin oral contraceptives? Do hormonal contraceptives affect the thyroid gland?

 • Weight gain may be associated with increased appetite when taking contraceptives.
 In some cases, this is due to fluid retention in the body.

-What contraceptive pills get better?
+What birth control pills help you get better?

 Bleeding while taking birth control pills